ErichStyger/mcuoneclipse/Examples/MCUXpresso/LPC55S16-EVK/LPC55S16_PositionIndependentCode/readme.txt

  /* The global offset table is the table for indirectly accessing the global variables
      * The table contains addresses of the global variables.
 The text section contains
      * a address of the GOT base and a offset in it to access the appropriate variables.
-     * This is done to access the variables in a postion independent manner. */ .got :
+     * This is done to access the variables in a position independent manner. */ .got :
     {
         . = ALIGN(4);